crschnick/remix/README.md

     Records.set(car::available, false);
     Records.set(car::price, 12000);

+    // Throws an illegal argument exception
+    Records.set(car::price, -5);

 The builder semantics however stay the same.

 ## Copies and deep copies

+One commonly needed feature is copying or cloning record instances.
 In most cases, using the `Records.copy(...)` method works out of the box.
 For example, instances of the Car record can easily be copied: